For Winter Coats This Year, The Snuggle Is Real

 A full-length sleeping-bag-style coat might be too aggressive for certain winter days, so a convertible version is great for climates that regularly switch between Antarctic to just-plain-Arctic.

-One of our favourite tricks to capitalise on the exaggerated shapes of coats is to layer up.
+One of our favorite tricks to capitalize on the exaggerated shapes of coats is to layer up.
 A classic puffer gives this ruffled Kenzo number some extra drama.

 Advertisement